satyamneo00/NeatForm/README.md

 - NFInputInvalid : use this to modify invalid field css.
 - NFSubmit: use to modify submit button.

-You can always refer to Developer tools to find nested elements and updated the css accordingly.
+You can always refer to Developer tools or GitHub  and update the css accordingly in your own project.

 I hope you enjoy using NeatForm and it makes your life easy.
-In case you face any issue, feel free to raise and issue or email me @ satyam.neo@outlook.com
+In case you face any issue, feel free to raise an issue or email me @ satyam.neo@outlook.com

+Also if you feel like we could add something to neat-forms, please feel free to drop your suggestions.

+Namaste _/\_